funcompbio/practical1/practical1.md

 # Changing the default path working directory

-We can change our default PWD to the new directory we have created before by doing:
+We can change our default CWD to the new directory we have created before by doing:

 ```
 $ cd practical1
 ```

-To check whether we have successfully changed the PWD to the new directory, use again the command `pwd`.
+To check whether we have successfully changed the CWD to the new directory, use again the command `pwd`.
 We can move back to the previous directory from where we moved our default access by doing:

 ```